 Patient safety has been a long-standing priority for the Institute of Global Health Innovation.
-The NIHR Imperial Patient Safety Translational Research Centre conducts research in the delivery of safe and quality healthcare, with a focus on the UK.
+The NIHR North West London Patient Safety Research Collaboration conducts research in the delivery of safe and quality healthcare, with a focus on the UK.

 In addition, the Centre for Health Policy is conducting a programme of work in global patient safety.

 To achieve the United Nations Sustainable Development Goal of providing universal health coverage, it is essential that this care is safe and of good quality in order to improve global health and prevent avoidable harm.

 We are committed to working with colleagues from a range of countries and organisations to improve the safety of healthcare on a global scale, particularly in low-and middle-income countries.
 We are working collaboratively to improve research capacity, leadership, and education and training for patient safety.

 We have a number of ongoing workstreams and projects all contributing to our goal of improving global patient safety and are working with a range of stakeholders to achieve this.

 World Patient Safety Day was established at the 72nd World Health Assembly in May 2019.
 Its aim is to increase public engagement and emphasise the importance of prioritising patient safety on the global agenda, while encouraging action.

 On 17 September 2019, together with the Department of Health and Social Care and the World Health Organization, we held the first-ever conference marking World Patient Safety Day.
 Our esteemed speakers included Dr Aidan Fowler, National Director of Patient Safety and Jeremy Hunt, former UK Secretary of State for Health and Social Care.